akashbhadouria/rick-morty-graphql/README.md

 -   *Mutation*

-**Query** - Think of query in this way, say if you are in the Frontend and want to make a request for some sort of data, you are going to make a query.
-And all of the logic will stay inside the query.GraphQL query is the equivalent of GET request in REST.
+**Query** - Think of query in this way, let's say you are in the Frontend and want to make a request for some sort of data, so, you are going to make a query and all of the logic will stay inside this query.
+GraphQL query is the equivalent of a GET request in REST.

 						       (OR)

 Queries are used to fetch data from a server.
 If you want to get data from your API, you call a query.